Ki Longfellow: Writing career

 Longfellow began writing in earnest.
 Her first novel was China Blues (1989), a historical thriller set in San Francisco's Chinatown in 1923.
 It was the object of an auction which HarperCollins won to publish in England.
 Doubleday, New York published an American edition in 1990.
 China Blues was subsequently translated into Spanish, Swedish, Hebrew, Czech, German, and optioned by Richard D. Zanuck and David Brown.

+The process of attempting to adapt her novels as films taught Longfellow a great deal about the mainstream movie business.
 Longfellow's second book Chasing Women (1993) was a comedy murder mystery set in New York City immediately after the Great Crash of 1929.
 It was also published in England by HarperCollins Grafton imprint.
-Later it was optioned by an Australian team of female writer/producers.
-The process of attempting to adapt her novels as films taught Longfellow a great deal about the mainstream movie business.
+Later in the mid 1990s it was optioned by an Australian team of female writer/producers for a feature film.
+After working for over two years on the screenplay, this project was abandoned.
+In late 2017, one half of the team (now part of a production company called Faraway Films) sought out Chasing Women again, having never forgotten it.
+In the process of optioning this book for the second time, Faraway Films discovered three other novels by Longfellow (China Blues, Walks Away Woman and Houdini Heart) and asked for and was granted a four-book deal.
+All four books are now in active pre-production.

 From mid-1990, when she was very ill with pneumonia, until the death of her husband in March 1995, Longfellow divided her time between a small farm in Brattleboro, Vermont and Stanshall's flat in Muswell Hill, London.
 She and their daughter Silky hoped that Stanshall would end his destructive habits and they could reunite as a family.

 After Stanshall's accidental death in a fire in 1995, Longfellow stopped writing for a time.
 When she slowly got back to work, she found a new "voice" very different from the one expressed in her earlier works.
-As a widow, her work has grappled with loss of her husband, her difficult childhood, and spiritual yearning.
-She has claimed to have realised that her experience at age 19 was an event of gnosis.
+As a widow, her work grappled with loss of her husband, her difficult childhood, and spiritual yearning.
+She claimed to have realised that her experience at age 19 was an event of gnosis.

-Since being widowed, Longfellow has published by the first name of "Ki" (pronounced as in "sky"), a name which Stanshall had given her from a vivid dream he'd had while living on the Searchlight.
+Once widowed, Longfellow published by the first name of "Ki" (pronounced as in "sky"), a name which Stanshall had given her from a vivid dream he had while living on the Searchlight.
 Based on her novel, The Secret Magdalene, she was invited to contribute to Dan Burstein's non-fiction book Secrets of Mary Magdalene (2006).

 Her novel, The Secret Magdalene (2005) has been translated into Spanish, Czech, Chinese, Icelandic, Hebrew and French.
 It was optioned in 2014 to be adapted as a feature film by director Nancy Savoca.
 The book remains with Savoca to date (2022).